Colorful illustration of AI vocabulary and language concepts

 Keeping Up

-I'll update this as the vocabulary keeps growing — and it will.
+I'll update this as the vocabulary keeps growing.
 If there's a term you keep hearing that isn't here, or a definition you think I got wrong, let me know.
 A glossary is only useful if it keeps up with the language.

 And remember, if you see people start throwing around new AI terms you've never heard of, chances are you're not the only one trying to keep up.
 Sometimes they're buzz words, sometimes they're marketing names that a company invented or a user coined, and sometimes they're genuinely technical terms that are traveling from niche research circles into mainstream conversation.
 Either way, it's always worth asking: "What does that actually mean?"